Genre: comedy, drama, crime

 Distributor: Adastra Cinema

-In addition, we invite everyone to visit the exhibition, On Fragile Grounds.
-Sirje Runge and Light, at the Kai Art Center on the same day.
-Sirje Runge is one of the central figures of Estonian postwar art.
-The exhibition traces Runge’s lifelong exploration of light, color, and perception, from her geometric experiments of the 1970s to recent large-scale projects, and reconstructs her pioneering teaching practice.
+We also warmly invite you to visit On Fragile Ground.
+Sirje Runge and Light at Kai Art Center.
+Sirje Runge is one of the most important figures in Estonian postwar art, and this exhibition takes you through her lifelong exploration of light, color, and perception — from her geometric experiments of the 1970s to recent large-scale projects — while also celebrating her groundbreaking work as a teacher.